Authentication in Dexie Cloud

 Encrypting your offline data

 For more sensitive applications, instead of limiting the session timeout (which by design should be long for offline first apps), your app could choose to encrypt sensitive data and require a password from your user for decryption.
-There are two dexie compatible open source libraries that adds encryption to Dexie: dexie-encrypted and dexie-easy-encrypt.
+There are two dexie compatible open source libraries that adds encryption to Dexie: dexie-encrypted with the steps described in this issue comment and dexie-easy-encrypt.
 By encrypting the sensisitve parts of the offline data you protect the data much better than short session timeouts, that would require resync more often.

 Replace authentication with custom authentication